-We provide comprehensive therapy services for people with Autism Spectrum Disorder and their families.
+We provide comprehensive therapy services for autistic people and their families.

-Roughly one in every 88 people has autism, and it is more common in boys than girls.
-In 2017, 2.5% of the Australian population had a diagnosis of autism.
-Although the cause of autism is unknown, genetic factors have been identified, and siblings have a 35% higher chance of developing signs of autism.
+In Australia, roughly one in every 88 people is autistic and it is more common in boys than girls.
+Although the cause of autism is unknown, genetic factors have been identified, and siblings of autistic children have a 35% higher chance of being autistic themselves.

-If you are concerned that your child may be showing signs of autism, contact your paediatrician, and they will make the appropriate referrals based on the findings of their initial assessment.
+If you have observed challenges in your child’s communication, interaction or behaviour and would like them to be assessed for autism, contact your paediatrician, and they will make the appropriate referrals based on the findings of their initial assessment.

 An autism assessment helps determine whether an individual meets the criteria for autism and provides information about their presentation and support needs.